-- Recommended Exam: Mental Status, Skin, Heart, Lungs, Abdomen, Back, Extremities, Neuro - Hypotension can be defined as a systolic blood pressure of less than 90.
-This is not always reliable and should be interpreted in context and patients typical BP if known.
-Shock may be present with a normal blood pressure initially. - Shock often is present with normal vital signs and may develop insidiously.
-Tachycardia may be the only manifestation. - Consider all possible causes of shock and treat per appropriate protocol. - For non-cardiac, non-trauma hypotension, consider Dopamine when hypotension unresponsive to fluid resuscitation. - Hypovolemic Shock:
+- Recommended Exam: Mental Status, Skin, Heart, Lungs, Abdomen, Back, Extremities, Neuro - Hypotension is defined as a systolic blood pressure less than 90.
+This is not always reliable and should be interpreted in context and consider patient's typical BP if known. - Shock may be present with a normal blood pressure initially or even elevated blood pressure. - Shock is often present with normal vital signs and may develop insidiously.
+Tachycardia may be the first and only sign. - Consider all possible causes of shock and treat per appropriate protocol. - Hypovolemic Shock;